 First, there is off-page SEO, things you do outside your website to raise your rankings.

 Secondly, on-page SEO where you optimise web pages on your site.

-Finally, technical SEO where you improve technical elements of your site’s pages.
+Finally, technical SEO is where you improve the technical elements of your site’s pages.
 It’s broad but to get started and boost your content’s chances of success work on: